 On the other hand, Fox having to change his methods in one respect opened other doors in his brain.
 His plot for the annual teaming of the Justice League and Justice Society sparkles.
 Members of each group find themselves switched to the Earth the other inhabits, as do two near mindless rampaging menaces.
 The Spectre must grow to immense proportions in order to span the dimensions to prevent the two Earths from crashing into each other, as an odd, giant alien with starred pupils named the Anti-Matter Man strides across his back.
 It’s heady cosmic stuff.
 Scrape away the often woeful dialogue (“I’ll bat this man around Batman style!”) and this could be a Grant Morrison plot.
 It’s a further nice touch that it’s the League’s smallest member, the Atom who sorts it all out.

 Camp or science fiction, Earth or alien planet, artist Mike Sekowsky takes it all in his stride and it makes little difference to his fabulously odd style, although he has modified his layouts, by this stage supplying larger panels and figures.
-His artistic high spot comes early as the JLA take on the Royal Flush Gang and the King works some jiggery pokery resulting in the Flash viewing everything as if within a cubist painting.
-His characterisation of the gang as a bunch of neighbourhood friends who’ve developed into their adult selves is also excellent here, and an opportunity for some silly variations on the League in the JSA team-up is obviously something he enjoyed.
+His artistic high spot comes early as the JLA take on the Royal Flush Gang and the King works some jiggery pokery resulting in the Flash viewing everything as if within a cubist painting (sample art).
+His characterisation of the gang as a bunch of neighbourhood friends who’ve developed into their adult selves is surprisingly creative, and an opportunity for some silly variations on the League in the JSA team-up is obviously something he enjoyed.

 Fox rapidly reverted to type.
 By the closing content he’s obviously under instruction to prioritise Batman, to the extent of also featuring Robin, but one “Holy playback” apart, the camp dialogue and feeble jokes are gone.